- The Crypto Fire

 Validators don’t need to expend large amounts of energy like PoW miners; instead, they "stake" their coins as collateral, which can be slashed (taken away) if they act dishonestly.
 PoS aims to secure the network by making validators financially incentivized to follow the rules.
 The more coins someone stakes, the higher the chances they have of being selected to validate a transaction.

-One of the key benefits of PoS is its reduced energy consumption compared to PoW.
-However, it also has its drawbacks, such as the potential for wealthier participants to have more control over the network, as they can stake more coins.
+However, PoS also has its drawbacks, such as the potential for wealthier participants to have more control over the network, as they can stake more coins.

 3. Proof of History (PoH)